 With a little experimentation, I have tapped the led stripe into the power supply together with the reliable ESP32s and Adafruit NeoPixel library.
 It can draw quite some current (3-5A in my case), so make sure that you have enough power at hand.

 At first, everything seemed to run smoothly, but as soon as I wanted to connect it to home MQTT automation, I started having trouble with the reliable programming of the LED stripe.
-Specifically what I was getting were completely random colors.
+Specifically, what I was getting were utterly random colors.
 I have narrowed it down to the interference between WiFi and NeoPixel library.
-The reason for the interference was that the led programming (electric) handshake is extremely time sensitive and interrupts generated by the WiFi and MQTT were disrupting it.
+The reason for the interference was that the led programming (electric) handshake is extremely time-sensitive and interrupts generated by the WiFi and MQTT were disrupting it.
 I found no good way of solving this issue by switching off interrupt handling so I decided to give a try to an alternative LED library - FastLED.
-Initially I had no luck with it either, but eventually, I found that there is a way to instruct it to disallow interrupts.
+Initially, I had no luck with it either, but eventually, I found that there is a way to instruct it to disallow interrupts.
 It did the trick.

 To be done¶

-For now the wake-up light is adjusted manually with use of the wireless remote numeric-pad that I use to control the curtain mover.
-This is surely sub-optimal, and the ultimate plan is to connect it to the Actions on Google API, to be able to schedule and adjust the light with use of an android phone.
+For now, the wake-up light is adjusted manually with the use of the wireless remote numeric-pad that I use to control the curtain mover.
+This is undoubtedly sub-optimal, and the ultimate plan is to connect it to the Actions on Google API, to be able to schedule and adjust the light with the use of an android phone.

-- most likely due the noise generated by the power supply with little or no load, the LED strip would occasionally get wrong color for few (one, two) LEDs.
-This in turn would make a bright flash in the middle of the night.
-Adding a large stabilizing capacitor at the power supply should help with it.
+most likely due to the noise generated by the power supply with little or no load, the LED strip would occasionally get the wrong color for few (one, two) LEDs.
+This, in turn, would make a bright flash in the middle of the night.
+Adding a sizeable stabilizing capacitor at the power supply should help with it.

-- due to the same power-line issue I needed to use separate power supply for the ESP32s.
-Luckily they are happy to share ground connector, and it was no problem for the LED stripe control line.
+due to the same power-line issue, I needed to use a separate power supply for the ESP32s.
+Luckily they are happy to share ground connectors, and it was no problem for the LED stripe control line.

-The owl schedule all-so-typical for academics made it really difficult for me to get myself out of bed.
-I found it quite good to be woken up with old-good-rock radio.
-Given rather poor offer of local radio in Ticino, I grew fond of Virgin Radio Italy.
+The owl schedule all-so-typical for academics made it difficult for me to get myself out of bed.
+I found it quite enjoyable to be woken up with old-good-rock radio.
+Given a rather poor offer of local radio in Ticino, I grew fond of Virgin Radio Italy.

-I have built a small RPi with an USB audio DAC and USB WiFi adapter and installed MPD on it.
+I have built a small RPi with a USB audio DAC and USB WiFi adapter and installed MPD on it.
 It served for years for a cron-scheduled wake-up radio.
-Later on I have installed on it ShairPort and used it quite a bit with AirAudio.
-Finally, after few relocations the project was decommissioned and replaced with a Spotify compatible dongle (Audiocast) connected to my old, reliable stereo.
+Later on, I have installed on it ShairPort and used it quite a bit with AirAudio.
+Finally, after a few relocations, the project was decommissioned and replaced with a Spotify compatible dongle (Audiocast) connected to my old, reliable stereo.